 If you’re new to the gaming industry and have your eyes on Apple, it’s probably best to focus on creating something awesome with a great concept first.
 You’ll then want to take this to one of their Publishing partners.

-6. It’s unlikely that Apple Arcade will disrupt F2P games Apple Arcade may disrupt F2P, but for the better
+It’s unlikely that Apple Arcade will disrupt F2P games Apple Arcade may disrupt F2P, but for the better

 Those who do use their phones as a primary source of gaming are typically casual buyers who don’t mind in-game ads, like Hole.io and Candy Crush (as long as they’re getting their entertainment for free).
 So will Apple convert the casual players over?
 Who knows.
 But as a rule, people will always expect ads and in-app purchases for free pocket titles.
 Why would they want to start paying for something they already have?